Software-Solutions-Australia/OpenTopoMap-Victoria-AU-for-Meshtastic/README.md

-# OpenTopoMaps Victoria, Australia for Meshtastic UI
+# OpenTopoMap Victoria, Australia for Meshtastic UI
-OpenTopoMaps of Victoria, Australia with zoom levels 6-13 in the correct structure for Meshtastic UI.
+OpenTopoMap of Victoria, Australia with zoom levels 6-13 in the correct structure for Meshtastic UI.

 I couldn't find this anywhere so I decided to do it myself and make it available for the next person looking for it.